oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-33-logicallocation-object.md

 >
 > - It allows a SARIF viewer to display the logical location in a way that is easily understood by users.
 >
-> - As mentioned in [§3.28.1](#location-object--general), `fullyQualifiedName` is also particularly convenient for fingerprinting, although the more detailed information in `run.logicalLocations` could be used instead.
+> - As mentioned in [sec](#location-object--general), `fullyQualifiedName` is also particularly convenient for fingerprinting, although the more detailed information in `run.logicalLocations` could be used instead.
 >
 > - It relieves viewers from having to format the logical location from the more detailed information in `run.logicalLocations`.
 >